Singular quadratic eigenvalue problems: Linearization and weak condition numbers: Computation of simple finite eigenvalues

-\end{lemma} Propositions~\ref{p:gammaP},~\ref{p:gammaPopposite} and Lemma~\ref{l:PgammaSpourious} justify the use of the condition number $\overline{\kappa}$ for detecting all (well-conditioned) eigenvalues of the original problem.
-If $\overline{\kappa}$ is modest then it is likely that a (well-conditioned) eigenvalue of the original problem has been detected, while high $\overline{\kappa}$ indicates an ill-conditioned or spurious eigenvalue.
+Propositions~\ref{p:gammaP},~\ref{p:gammaPopposite} and Lemma~\ref{l:PgammaSpourious} justify the use of the condition number for detecting all (well-conditioned) eigenvalues of the original problem.
+If the condition number is modest then it is likely that a (well-conditioned) eigenvalue of the original problem has been detected, while a high condition number indicates an ill-conditioned or spurious eigenvalue.